 Specifically, we will be delving into the ‘documentary’ called “Moon Landing Hoax,” which was aired by the Fox network in 2001 (you can watch it on that website).
 But before we really begin, for the record, I cannot possibly cover every claim out there.
-For the sake of brevity, l will only cover some of the more well-known claims.
-For further reading, please see the websites I have listed below.
+So for the sake of brevity, I will only cover the most well-known claims.
+For further reading, please see the websites that are linked below.

 Well, that is almost right.
 Yes, being able to see objects in shadows require additional light, but the sun isn’t the only light source on the moon.
 The lunar surface provides this backlight by reflecting the sunlight that hits it (ever tried to stare at a sandy beach on a blistering sunny day?
 Or even worse, the snow?
 It’s kind of the same thing as that).

 Ian Goddard set up a series of experiments to test this backlighting effect.
-In the top image, we see the iconic photograph of an Apollo astronaut descending the ladder onto the lunar surface, dramatically lit so the television audiences can see him preparing to take the first human steps on the moon.
+In the top image, we see the iconic photograph of an Apollo astronaut descending the ladder onto the lunar surface.
+Of course, he is dramatically lit so the television audiences can see him preparing to take the first human steps on the moon.

-Below it, are the experiments.
-The picture on the left uses a more reflective surface (I believe plain white paper.
-The astronaut is, as you can see, lit while the shadow remains in place.
+Below it, we see the experiments.
+The picture on the left uses a more reflective surface (simply plain, white paper).
+The astronaut is, as you can see, lit.
+And the shadows, of course, remain in place.
 The picture on the right, however, has black paper concealing the surface, which prevents light from reflecting off the ground and lighting the astronaut’s suit.

 In contrast, a host of astrophotographers take images known as “nightscapes.”
 These images are able to reveal brilliant color and texture of the sky that you can’t get with the unaided eye (because the long exposure allows the camera to record more than a fraction of a seconds worth of data).
 Consider someone attempting to take an image of the stars with a disposable camera.
 Their attempts would be less that successful.
 If you want stars, you need to have a long exposure time.
 That’s precisely why Hubble took so long to capture the Ultra Deep Field Image.

-Anyone who has ever walked outside at night under street lamps will notice multiple shadows cast from various street lamps.
+First, anyone who has ever walked outside at night under street lamps will notice multiple shadows cast from various street lamps.
 As a good rule of thumb, one light source equals one shadow.
 If there were multiple spotlights in use, we should see more than one shadow for each object, but that is not the argument made by moon-hoaxers.
 They are talking about the directions of the shadows (just to be clear).
 Now, if you look at the pictures, you will see one shadow.
 The reason the shadows appear in different directions is an effect caused by the uneven lunar surface and the 2-dimensional nature of photographs.

-Again, a mock-up of the lunar landing site was set up by Ian to see if there was any merit to this myth.
-His picture is surprisingly accurate, but almost does a better job at dispelling the myth.
-It so happens the the three cast shadows all point in different directions from one another in the recreation whereas there are only two directions seen in the Apollo picture.
+Again, a mock-up of the lunar landing site was previously set up to see if there was any merit to this claim.
+The picture is surprisingly accurate, but almost does a better job at dispelling this argument.
+It so happens that the three cast shadows all point in different directions from one another in the recreation, whereas there are only two directions seen in the Apollo picture.
 All created with a single light source.

 When landing, the Lunar Module only exerted a pressure of about 1.5 pounds per square inch (that isn’t a lot).

-Claim #5: The Lunar Module should have kicked up dust as it landed, that dust should be visible on the feet of the Module.
+Argument: The Lunar Module should have kicked up dust as it landed.
+That dust should be visible on the feet of the Module.

 Again, the Module did kick up a little dust, but not anywhere near that much.
 Why?
 Simply because there is no air on the moon.
 When, a rocket blasts off from Earth, air pressure helps kick everything around.
 On the moon, however, only dust that touched the exhaust was displaced.

-Claim #6: As the flag is deployed, it waves due to a rogue breeze.
+Argument: As the flag is deployed, it waves due to a rogue breeze.
 There is no breeze on the moon, so this must have been filmed on Earth.

-Claim #7: The Van Allen Belts (radiation belts above earth) would kill any astronaut passing through it.
+Argument: The Van Allen Belts (the radiation belts above earth) would kill any astronaut passing through it.

 It’s important to remember the politics surrounding the moon landing.
 While the Apollo astronauts were talking to NASA, the Russians, radio astronomers, and ham radio operators from around the world were tuning in.
 Third party observatories, such as the Alfred Lovell, were able to confirm the authenticity of the moon landing.
 If the USA had faked the landings, the Russians would have been the first to call them on the bluff.

-I will conclude this article with a quote from Stephen Hawking that I think sums up the whole mystery quite nicely (even though Hawking was talking about aliens, the same principle applies).
+I will conclude this article with a quote from Stephen Hawking, which sums up the whole mystery quite nicely (even though Hawking was talking about aliens, the same principle applies).
 “If the government is covering up knowledge of aliens, they are doing a better job of it than they do at anything else.”